Conference 2025

 Matthias Hornschuh, Composer, IU Spokesperson

-and Katharina Uppenbrink, managing director Authors` Rights Initiative
+and Katharina Uppenbrink, Managing director Authors` Rights Initiative

 5:30 p.m.